 Experts with Patient Needs

 Fortunately, Drs.
-Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel and Aslam-Pervez are experts when it comes to identifying patient needs, then placing the right kind of bone grafts in these areas.
+Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Aslam-Pervez and Omlie are experts when it comes to identifying patient needs, then placing the right kind of bone grafts in these areas.
 By doing so, they enable you to restore functionality, along with improving your physical appearance.

 How Grafts Work